 The next day at work was brutal.
 I still had a hangover and reality had started to creep back in.
-My financial situation took centre stage and hung around my neck like a lead life jacket.
+My financial situation took centre stage and danced loud all day.
 This caused me to be moody, irritable and generally not very nice to be around.
 Which apparently was normal.
-It’s just that I was “Too hungover to notice,” before.
+It’s just that I was “too hungover to notice,” before.
 This carried on for the first week.
 And then the second.
 In those two weeks, I stayed away from the pub as I was gasping for a drink and sitting in the pub is where I went wrong the first time.
 I started going to the sauna because I was convinced it would help clean me out.
-I watched films, read, spoke to people who I’d known a long time, anything and everything to keep me busy because the slightest thing would make me want a drink.
+I watched films, read books, spoke to people who I’d known a long time, anything and everything to keep me busy because the slightest thing would make me want a drink.
 And everything reminded me of drinking; Look it’s nearly home time… pub time.
 Feeling stressed?
 Have a drink.
 Had a good day?
 Have a drink.
 Somebody pissed you off?
 Have a drink.
 Then there is the advertising constantly reminding me that I was missing out on great times and beautiful women.
 Thankfully the feeling I had sitting on the side of the road, lost and broken, was still pretty fresh in my mind.
 Like a friend of mine says, “When I drink it isn’t a Bacardi Breezer advert,” how right he is.

-By staying busy I managed to do the two weeks that the Doctor recommended but I’d started to feel better so I opted to do another two weeks.
+By staying busy I managed to do the two weeks that the Doctor recommended.
+I’d started to feel better so I opted to do another two weeks.
 In true addict style; if I feel this good after two weeks without a drink, imagine how good I’ll feel after four.
 So that’s what I did, another two weeks.
-I had a bit of a routine going by this point; swimming twice a week, practicing guitar, reading all the half-read books I’d started, talking with people I knew, I stayed away from pubs, meditated, when the urge to “Get out of my head,” basically escape my thoughts happened I just let it pass.
+I had a bit of a routine going by this point; swimming twice a week, practising the guitar, reading all the half-read books I’d started, talking with people I knew, I stayed away from pubs, meditated, when the urge to “get out of my head” happened I just let it pass.

 “Do you stare at it?” she asked, which brought me away from my rumination.